 Employees have various opportunities to earn financial incentives from participating in any or all components of the Employee Wellness Program.
-Examples of incentives include Wellness Employee of the Month, Lecture Drawings, EarnBack/Cash Incentive (based on participation points), Challenge Incentives, etc. Additional information on program incentives can be found on the Program Benefits page.
+Examples of incentives include Wellness Employee of the Month, Lecture Drawings, Cash Incentives, etc. Additional information on program incentives can be found on the Program Incentives page.

 We are committed to helping employees achieve their best health.
 Rewards for participating in a wellness program are available to all eligible employees.
 If you think you might be unable to meet a standard for a reward under this wellness program, you might qualify for an opportunity to earn the same reward by different means.
-Contact Lindsey Patrick via email at email@example.com or call (937) 296-2446.
+Contact John Moore via email at email@example.com or call (937) 296-2446.

-Employees who participate in the full HRA will receive a free annual fitness pass to the Kettering Recreation Complex and the Kettering Fitness & Wellness Center.
-In addition, employees may receive participation points for fully completing the HRA.
+Employees who participate in the screening and assessment will receive a free annual fitness pass to the Kettering Recreation Complex and the Kettering Fitness & Wellness Center.
+In addition, employees may receive Non-Activity Points for fully completing the process.

 Knowledge is power.
 Various internal and external organizations conduct wellness, fitness and nutrition lectures onsite throughout the year.
-Lectures are recorded and employees have the option of attending “live” sessions or watching a DVD copy upon delivery to each department.
+Lectures are recorded and employees have the option of viewing the “live” sessions online or watching a DVD copy upon delivery to each department.
 Employees who view “live” lectures within 8 weeks of the distribution date will be entered into a $50 drawing.
 Employees may also view “Mini Lectures”, which average 3-5 minutes in length and offer valuable information on a variety of topics.
 Non-Activity Points may be earned for watching “live” Wellness Lectures or “Mini Lectures”.

 Various health screenings will be held throughout the year at several locations including the Government Center, Kettering Recreation Complex and the Kettering Fitness & Wellness Center.
-Examples of screenings conducted now and in the past include blood pressure, lipid screenings (cholesterol, glucose, triglycerides, body fat), A1c screenings, vascular screenings, etc. Many times screenings come at no cost to employees and are assigned participation point values.
+Examples of screenings conducted now and in the past include blood pressure, lipid screenings (cholesterol, glucose, triglycerides, body fat), A1c screenings, vascular screenings, etc. Many times screenings come at no cost to employees and are assigned Non-Activity Point values.